THE ECLIPSE STORY.

 The good news is that slowly people are becoming aware that this approach is simply not sustainable.
 So many companies are now doing incredible things, making good quality products from recycled materials like board shorts from plastic bottles, shoes from car tyres and wetsuits from recycled neoprene, these stories make us feel good.
 “Go world''.
 At Eclipse we have a passion for well-crafted furniture with thoughtful design, using high-quality local raw materials, sustainably sourced or even better.

 EXPOSING NATURES SECRETS

 One of Ross's other earliest influences came from his late Grandmother's hobby of lapidary (the art of polishing stones).
 'It was fascinating seeing a very ordinary-looking stone go through the polishing process and being absolutely gobsmacked when it came out.
-It was amazing to see the beautiful colours and patterns in what was once just an ordinary stone and this is very similar to what we do now at Eclipse but with timber.
+It was amazing to see the beautiful colours and patterns in what was once just an ordinary stone and this is very similar to what we do now but with timber.

 In recent times and due to the level of experience and skill they have acquired over the years, Eclipse have evolved into servicing the designer and architect market which has involved moving away from the 'showroom' business model into now occupying a smaller 'studio space' in Alexandria where they still have some beautiful pieces on display.
 Eclipse pride themselves on upholding the principles of 'slow design' which is the antithesis of so much of our modern world where the emphasis seems to be on 'fast & disposable'.